How Can I Get Cash for Doing a Short Sale?

 Wachovia Bank Pays Sellers To Complete a Short Sale

 If your mortgage is a Wachovia Bank loan or an original Golden West Financial or World Savings, you are a prime candidate to receive a cash incentive.
 Although Wachovia Bank is now owned by Wells Fargo, it continues to pay sellers for short sales, providing certain criteria are met.
-For example, the bank might insist that the seller close by the contract date to earn the cash bonus, which ranges from $1,000 to $7,500.
+For example, the bank might insist that the seller close by the contract date in order to earn the cash bonus, which ranges from $1,000 to $7,500.

 Litton Loan Servicing Pays Select Seller Incentive for Short Sales